oric-software/castoric/README.md

 - link between this points that make wall
 - texture to be applied on wall

+**CAUTION**: Walls can't ne longer than 24 units and must be either (O,y) aligned or (O,x) aligned (i.e theyr extremities point share either the X or the Y coordinate).

 These informations are stored in tables:
 - `lPointsX[pointId]` and `lPointsY[pointId]` which respectively contains X and Y coordinates of points